Want chocolate cake, no waiting? Whip up a Microwave Chocolate Mug Cake, no eggs or dairy. It's singe serving chocolate goodness in a snap!

 - ½ tsp white vinegar, or cider vinegar

-- Spray a 10oz (or larger) coffee mug with baker’s spray and set aside
+- Spray a 10 oz (or larger) coffee mug with baking spray and set aside.

-- In a small bowl, whisk the dry ingredients together.
-Add the vinegar, vanilla, and oil, then pour the hot water over it all and whisk until smooth.
+- In a small bowl, whisk together the flour, sugar, cocoa powder, baking soda, and salt.
+Add the canola oil, vinegar, and vanilla, then pour the hot water over everything and whisk until smooth.
 Pour the batter into the prepared mug.

-- Place the mug in microwave and cook on HIGH for 1-1/2 to 2 minutes, uncovered.
-Check your cake with a toothpick for doneness...if it comes out clean, it's ready.
+- Place the mug in microwave and cook on HIGH for 1½ to 2 minutes, uncovered.
+Check your cake with a cake tester or toothpick for doneness.
+If it comes out clean, it's ready.

 - Mocha: Replace the hot water with hot coffee

-- Vanilla: omit cocoa powder and increase the vanilla to 2 tsp
+- Vanilla: omit cocoa powder and increase the vanilla to 2 teaspoons

-- Spice cake: omit cocoa powder and add 1/2 tsp cinnamon and 1/4 tsp each nutmeg, cloves, & ginger
+- Spice cake: omit cocoa powder and add ½ teaspoon cinnamon and ¼ teaspoon each nutmeg, cloves, and ginger

-- Pumpkin: omit cocoa powder and use the spices above & add 1 Tbsp pumpkin purée
+- Pumpkin: omit cocoa powder and use the spices above and add 1 tablespoon pumpkin purée